swerdloj/sdf-lang/README.md

 ```Rust
 let mininum = min <- (a, b, c, d);
 ```
-The apply operator will be translated as
+In this case, the apply operator is equivalent to
 ```glsl
 min(a, min(b, min(c, d)))
 ```